-45. (1) Any person who intentionally classifies state information as- (a) top secret; (b) secret; or (c) confidential, 5 in order to achieve any purpose ulterior to this Act, including the classification of state information in order to- (i) conceal breaches of the Prevention and Combating of Corrupt Activities Act, 2004 (Act No. 12 of 2004), as well as any other unlawful act or omission, incompetence, inefficiency or administrative error; 10 (ii) promote or further an unlawful act, inefficiency, or administrative error; (iii) prevent embarrassment to a person, organisation or the Agency; or (iv) give undue advantage to anyone within a competitive bidding process.
-(2) (a) In the event of subsection (1)(a) is guilty of an offence and liable on conviction to imprisonment for a period not exceeding 15 years; (b) in the event of subsection (1)(b) is guilty of an offence and liable on conviction to 15 imprisonment for a period not exceeding 10 years; or (c) in the event of subsection $(1)(c)$ is guilty of an offence and liable on conviction to a fine or to imprisonment for a period not exceeding five years.
-Failure by head of organ of state or official of organ of state to comply with Act 20 46.
-A head of an organ of state or an official of such organ of state who willfully or in a grossly negligent manner fails to comply with the provisions of this Act commits an offence and is liable on conviction to a fine, or to imprisonment for a period not exceeding two years.
-Extra-territorial application of Act 25 47.
-Any act constituting an offence under this Act and which is committed outside the Republic by a citizen of the Republic or a person ordinarily resident in the Republic must be regarded as having been committed in the Republic.
-Authority of National Director of Public Prosecutions required for institution of criminal proceedings 30 48.
-No prosecution or preparatory examination in respect of any offence under this Act which carries a penalty of imprisonment of five years or more may be instituted without the written authority of the National Director of Public Prosecutions.
-CHAPTER 12 PROTECTION OF CLASSIFIED INFORMATION BEFORE COURTS 35 Protection of classified information before courts 49.
-(1) In any proceedings where an official or a functionary of an organ of state intends to file a record that contains classified information, that official or functionary must alert court officials and the court of the classification of the information and request court officials to protect the record or parts of the record that contain classified 40 information from disclosure or publication pending a court determination on the proper handling of such information during the course of the legal proceedings.
-(2) Classified information that is filed in the manner contemplated in subsection (1) 40 may not be disclosed to persons not authorised to receive such information unless a 45 (3) Unless a court orders the disclosure of classified information or orders the limited or conditional disclosure of classified information, the court must issue directions for the proper protection of such information during the course of legal proceedings, which may include, but is not limited to- (a) the holding of proceedings, or part thereof, in camera ; 50
+- 45. (1) Any person who intentionally classifies state information as top secret, secret or confidential, in order to achieve any purpose ulterior to this Act, including the classification of state information in order to- - (a) conceal breaches of the Prevention and Combating of Corrupt Activities Act,2004 (Act No. 12 of 2004) or any other law, unlawful act or omission, incompetence, inefficiency or administrative error; - (b) promote or further an unlawful act, inefficiency or administrative error; - (c) prevent embarrassment to a person, organisation or the Agency; or - (d) give undue advantage to anyone within a competitive bidding process, is guilty of an offence and liable to the punishment contemplated in subsection (2). - (2) A person convicted of an offence involving state information classified as- - (a) top secret, is liable to imprisonment for a period not exceeding 15 years; - (b) secret, is liable to imprisonment for a period not exceeding 10 years; or - (c) confidential, is liable to a fine or to imprisonment for a period not exceeding 15 five years.

+Failure by head of organ of state or official of organ of state to comply with Act

+46. A head of an organ of state or an official of such organ of state who willfully or in a grossly negligent manner fails to comply with the provisions of this Act commits an offence and is liable on conviction to a fine, or to imprisonment for a period not 20 exceeding two years.

+Extra-territorial application of Act

+47. Any act constituting an offence under this Act and which is committed outside the Republic by a citizen of the Republic or a person ordinarily resident in the Republic must be regarded as having been committed in the Republic.

+Authority of National Director of Public Prosecutions required for institution of criminal proceedings

+48. No prosecution or preparatory examination in respect of any offence under this Act which carries a penalty of imprisonment of five years or more may be instituted without the written authority of the National Director of Public Prosecutions.

+PROTECTION OF CLASSIFIED INFORMATION BEFORE COURTS

+Protection of classified information before courts

+- 49. (1) In any proceedings where an official or a functionary of an organ of state intends to file a record that contains classified information, that official or functionary 35 must alert court officials and the court of the classification of the information and request court officials to protect the record or parts of the record that contain classified information from disclosure or publication pending a court determination on the proper handling of such information during the course of the legal proceedings. - (2) Classified information that is filed in the manner contemplated in subsection (1) 40 may not be disclosed to persons not authorised to receive such information unless a court, in the interests of justice, and upon considering issues of national security, orders full or limited disclosure, with or without conditions. - (3) Unless a court orders the disclosure of classified information or orders the limited or conditional disclosure of classified information, the court must issue directions for the proper protection of such information during the course of legal proceedings, which may include, but is not limited to- - (a) the holding of proceedings, or part thereof, in camera;